gogre/irgo/README.md

 **4. Perform group life-and-death analysis**
 *whether group can live (with territory or seki), or opp can kill, etc*
  foreach group do
+ ...foreach colour do
-...make boardcopy
+......make boardcopy
-...fillup rest of zboard with black stones
+......fillup rest of zboard with black stones
-...*in video simulations i manually fillup with alternating black and white*
+......*in video simulations i manually fillup with alternating colours*
-...poke 2 eyes in rest of zboard; endofgame:= false
+......poke 2 eyes in rest of zboard; endofgame:= false
-...until endofgame do
+......until endofgame do
-...for onmove = {black, white} do
+.........for onmove = colour, opp(colour) do
-.........move:= biggest(leela-zero(zboard, onmove))
+............move:= biggest(leela-zero(zboard, onmove))
-.........if ko(lastmove) *simulates every ko move being answered outside the group being examined*
+............if ko(lastmove) *simulates every ko move being answered outside the group being examined*
-............or self-atari(move) *prevent leela filling in her own eyes*
+...............or self-atari(move) *prevent leela filling in her own eyes*
-.........then move(zboard):= pass
+............then move(zboard):= pass
-.........else move(zboard):= move
+............else move(zboard):= move
-.........lastmove:= move
+............lastmove:= move
-...foreach point in group do
+......foreach point in group do
-......if point.occupant = enemystone and not(zboard.point.occupant = enemystone)
+.........if point.occupant = stone and not(zboard.point.occupant = stone)
-......then board.point.stone:= <onmove,dead>
+.........then board.point.stone:= <onmove,dead>

 **5.** Redraw colour map and shadows